Gravitational wave constraints on the primordial black hole dominated early universe: Induced gravitational waves integrals

-where we already Taylor expanded the spherical Bessel functions in the limit of large argument.

 Before proceeding to the calculation of the kernel, it is important to note one we may use several approximations described in Refs.~\cite{Inomata:2019ivs,Inomata:2020lmk} to obtain an analytic expression.
 First, we are interested in the late time limit of the GWs evolution and we may safely send $\bar x\to\infty$.
-Doing this approximations to Eq.~\eqref{eq:kernelRD} and inserting Eq.~\eqref{eq:tprime} yields

-where for simplicity we have defined $x_1\equiv\bar x-x_{\rm eva}/2$ and $x_2\equiv\tilde{\bar x}-x_{\rm eva}/2$.
+Doing this approximations to Eq.~\eqref{eq:kernelRD} and inserting Eq.~\eqref{eq:tprime} yields{ } where for simplicity we have defined $x_1\equiv\bar x-x_{\rm eva}/2$ and $x_2\equiv\tilde{\bar x}-x_{\rm eva}/2$.
 The integral in Eq.~\eqref{eq:kernelRD2} diverges when the frequency of the faster oscillating mode equals to the sum of frequency of the slower oscillating modes, that is when $u+v=c_s^{-1}$.
 Such resonance is typical of systems where two modes source third one which propagates faster.
 This also comes apparent after integration.
 Fortunately, the integral with three sines in Eq.~\eqref{eq:kernelRD2} can be integrated exactly and yields

 where $a\equiv c_s v$ and $b\equiv c_s u$. ${\rm Ci}[x]$ and ${\rm Si}[x]$ are respectively the cosine and sine integrals.
 For more details on this functions see Ref.~\cite{NIST:DLMF}.
 From this integral we can select the two most relevant contributions as follows.